Do You Need Help Filing a Mechanic Lien?

 Our Nationwide Lien Lawyers And Notice Providers Are Standing By

-National Lien & Bond has recovered $9 billion dollars for more than 25,000 client projects for over 36 years.
+National Lien & Bond has successfully recovered $9 billion for over 25,000 client projects spanning more than 36 years.

 Enforce Your Mechanic Lien Remedies

-Review your lien compliance to the local statues and take whatever steps are required to enforce your lien or other remedies to get you paid.
+Review your lien compliance with local statutes and take the necessary steps to enforce your lien or pursue other remedies to secure payment.

 Contract Review & Consultation

-We provide suppliers and subcontractors checklists, contract and credit forms to off-set one-sided agreements.
+We supply subcontractors and suppliers with checklists, contract, and credit forms to counteract one-sided agreements.

 Nationwide Legal Support

-We provide you with a proprietary credit and collections strategy that embraces your company and its customers mutual goal of getting paid promptly.
+We offer a proprietary credit and collections strategy tailored to support your company and its customers’ shared objective of ensuring prompt payment.

 Frequently Asked Questions